What is EtherFlyer?

 EtherFlyer Trading fees

-0.20% is in line with the current industry average.
+0.30% is a fair bit above the current industry average.
 Industry average has for a long time been 0.25%, but we are currently seeing a shift towards lower fees.
 Many exchanges now charge e.g. 0.10% or 0.15% instead.
-Maybe EtherFlyer will follow that example as well, but for now the fees are sitting at 0.20% per trade.
+Etherflyer's fees were prevoiously 0.20%, but they changed it during Q1 2021 to 0.30%.
+This is a quite remarkable move, seeing how exchanges are acting with respect to fees in general (i.e., lowering their fees).

 EtherFlyer Withdrawal fees

 EtherFlyer does not support trading in BTC, so they naturally don’t have a BTC-withdrawal fee that we can compare against other exchanges’ BTC-withdrawal fees.
 Their ETH-withdraw fee, however, is 0.005 ETH.
-This should be compared with other exchanges’ ETH-withdrawal fees in our Exchange List, such as EtherDelta (charging only 0.0007 ETH per ETH-withdrawal), Allbit, Radar Relay and Kyber Network (all of them charging only network fees, 0.004782 ETH per ETH-withdrawal) and Bilaxy and EthFinex (both charging 0.01 ETH per ETH-withdrawal).
+This should be compared with other exchanges’ ETH-withdrawal fees in our Exchange List, such as EtherDelta (charging only 0.0007 ETH per ETH-withdrawal), Kyber Network (charging only network fees, 0.004782 ETH per ETH-withdrawal) and Bilaxy (charging 0.01 ETH per ETH-withdrawal).

 In comparison with the above exchanges, EtherFlyer’s withdrawal fees are perfectly fine.